-They are invitingly decorated in New Mexico style (cowboys and Indians!), with a New Mexican kiva fireplace, a wood-beamed wood viga ceiling, real Navajo rugs and woven Chimayo wall hangings, and handcrafted wood furniture.
+The casitas are invitingly decorated in Southwestern style (cowboys and Indians!), with a New Mexican kiva fireplace, a wood-beamed wood viga ceiling, real Navajo rugs, woven Chimayo wall hangings, and handcrafted wood furniture.
 The Cliffside Suites also include a private outdoor soaking tub.
 The entire property is non-smoking except for the parking lot.
 Apart from Ojo Caliente's campsites and RV area, there is no pet-friendly hotel policy in force.

-Day-trippers and overnight guests come for the healing waters of Ojo Caliente's rich mineral springs, which bubble up into natural stone pools.
-The communal pools are public and open to spa users and guests.
+Day-trippers and overnight guests alike come for the healing waters of Ojo Caliente's rich mineral springs, which bubble up into natural stone pools.
+The communal pools are public and open to spa users and overnight guests.
 Other mineral pools are secluded, private, and for rent by the hour.
-One very upscale touch: each private pool is alongside a fireplace fragrant with smoldering piñon wood.
+One very upscale touch: alongside each private pool is an open fireplace fragrant with smoldering piñon wood.

 Ojo Caliente's natural hot springs are complemented by a full-service indoor spa, The Spa at Ojo Caliente Mineral Springs Resort & Spa.
 It is consistently ranked as one of the best spas in the Southwest.
-This 16-treatment-room spa is simply and tastefully designed spa.
+Its 16 treatment rooms are simply and tastefully designed.

-Among Ojo Caliente Spa's popular and effective signature treatments such as the Milagro Wrap, a series of fabric wraps that draw toxins from the body; the Detoxifying Clay Body Wrap; and Ancient Echoes.
-See the spa treatment menu.
+Among Ojo Caliente Spa's popular and effective signature treatments are the Milagro Wrap, a series of fabric wraps that draw toxins from the body; the Detoxifying Clay Body Wrap; and Ancient Echoes.

 Dining at Ojo Caliente's Artesian Restaurant, which serves three meals a day, is a high point of a stay or visit.
 Much of its produce and herbs are farm-to-table, grown on the spa's two-acre farm.
-Delicious brook trout are fished in the brook that runs past the property.
-Its seasonal menus are masterminded by a creative chef with a serious kitchen background.
+Delicious brook trout are fished in the crystal-clear creek that runs past the property.
+Artesian's seasonal menus are masterminded by a creative chef with a serious kitchen background.
 Everything is made in-house; the corn bread is a must.

 Artesian Restaurant breakfasts are hearty; you'll find pleasing dishes like blue corn and piñon nut pancakes, dulce de leche French toast, and house-made maple-nut granola.
-Lunch and dinner offer many appealing dishes.
+Lunch and dinner bring many appealing dishes.
 The menu offers a wider variety of salads than you usually find in New Mexico.
 Delectable entrees include grilled ruby trout, Wild Isle salmon, and Southwestern enchiladas and fajitas.
-Get hungry with Artesian'smenus.

 The Wine Bar & Lounge pours a variety of vintages by the bottle and by the glass, and offers a snack menu.
 Hard liquor is not served.

-Recreation and Fitness opportunities at Ojo Caliente involve the great outdoors; there's no gym.
-Most guests seize the chance to hike Ojo Caliente's 1,100-acre property, with 12 miles of spectacular hiking trails, fully surveyed and marked.
-They roam over the lush, green Chama River valley and up onto a sun-baked ancient mesa bearing Posi Pueblo ruins.
+Recreation and fitness opportunities at Ojo Caliente involve the great outdoors; there's no gym.
+Most guests seize the chance to hike Ojo Caliente's 1,100-acre property.
+Its 12 miles of spectacular hiking trails are fully surveyed and marked.
+They roam over the lush green Chama River valley and up onto a sun-baked ancient mesa bearing Posi Pueblo ruins.
 Clay shards from age-old tribal pottery dot these grounds, but hikers are prohibited from pocketing them.

 Ojo Caliente guests can also take advantage of 15 miles of bike paths presenting views worthy of Georgia O'Keeffe, plus daily yoga classes (at a nominal cost to resort guests).

 Is Ojo Caliente Resort Mineral Springs Resort & Spa right for your Southwestern vacation?
-The answer is probably yes if: you love mineral springs, thermal springs, rock-formed hot tubs, and outdoor spas; you like staying in place with history and heritage; you love being outdoors, whether soaking, hiking, biking, or just taking in the sun and stars; you savor spa treatments both traditional and alternative; you could use a lifestyle break from city living or your usual routine; you crave the Wild West look and aroma of New Mexico: a fireplace burning piñon wood; you enjoy channeling your inner hippie or New Ager from time to time.
+The answer is probably yes if: you love mineral springs, thermal springs, rock-formed hot tubs, and outdoor spas; you like staying in a place with history and heritage; you love being outdoors, whether soaking, hiking, biking, or just taking in the sun and stars; you savor spa treatments both traditional and alternative; you could use a lifestyle break from city living or your usual routine; you crave the Wild West look and aroma of New Mexico (a fireplace burning piñon wood); you enjoy channeling your inner hippie or New Ager from time to time.